 There’s also an incalculable negative effect on customer relationships when people are continuously targeted with messages and offers that they don’t want.
 They feel like a nameless, faceless target instead of the valued customer they really are.

 Savvy marketers are no longer willing to accept this waste as a cost of doing business.
-Exclusion targeting with the Open Data Platform is enabling brands to stop bombarding customers with annoying messages on the web, mobile, email and more.
+Exclusion targeting with the Signal is enabling brands to stop bombarding customers with annoying messages on the web, mobile, email and more.
 With Signal, marketers can take control of their messaging without reducing reach, ultimately increasing their ROI.